nisheri-ascar/krkr-xp3/README.md

 - Removed 2 zero-bytes padding for each filenames.
 - Applied segmentation merging if files are separated in two or more segments.
+- Fixed incorrect paths when extracting to Linux

 ## Original README